kate-mwaura/build-systems-lab/greetings-service/docs/maven-notes.md

 ---

-### `src/main/resources`
+#### `src/main/resources`

 This directory stores configuration and resource files used by the application.

 Common files include:
 - `application.properties` → application configuration
 - `logback.xml` → logging configuration
 - static files (HTML, CSS, JSON)

 These files are included in the final build artifact.

 ---

-### `target/`
+#### `target/`

 The `target` directory is generated automatically when a build is executed.

 It contains:
 - compiled `.class` files
 - test results and reports
 - the final packaged artifact (JAR/WAR)

 This directory is temporary and should not be committed to version control should be added to the .gitignore file.

 ---

-## Why Convention Matters
+### 3.3 Why Convention Matters

 Maven follows a convention over configuration approach.

 This means:
-- you don’t need to define where your source code or tests are
+- you don't need to define where your source code or tests are
 - Maven already expects files in specific locations
 - plugins and dependencies rely on this structure to work correctly

 This reduces the need for manual configuration and makes projects easier to:
 - understand
 - maintain
 - run across different environments

 ---

-## What Happens When Convention is Broken
+### 3.4 What Happens When Convention is Broken

 If the standard structure is not followed, Maven and its plugins may not work as expected.

 Common issues include:

 - tests are not executed if they are not located in `src/test/java`
 - plugins fail to run because they cannot find the expected files
 - compilation issues if source files are misplaced
 - incomplete or broken build artifacts due to missing classes

-Following Maven’s structure ensures that the build process runs smoothly without additional configuration.
+Following Maven's structure ensures that the build process runs smoothly without additional configuration.

 ---

-##  pom.xml (Heart of Maven)
+## 04 · pom.xml — Heart of Maven

 The `pom.xml` (Project Object Model) is the central configuration file in a Maven project.
 It defines everything required to build, test, and package an application.

 It acts as the **single source of truth**, controlling:

 - project identity
 - dependencies
 - plugins
 - build behavior
 - artifact distribution

 In a DevOps workflow, this file directly connects:

 `code → build → test → artifact → deployment`

 ---

+### 4.1 Full pom.xml

 ```xml
 <!-- Root element: defines this as a Maven project -->